Geneviève Biron

 Geneviève Biron is a senior Quebec civil servant.
 Since April 2024, she has been president and CEO of Santé Québec, a Quebec health agency.
 Before her appointment to this position, she managed Biron Groupe Santé, a sleep clinic company, founded Imagix, a chain of medical imaging clinics, and Propulia Capital, a venture capital firm, and served on the board of directors of Hydro-Québec.

 Personal life

 Biron was born into a family of businesspeople.
 Her father, Denis Biron, founded Biron Groupe Santé in 1952.
 Her sisters, Eve-Lyne and Caroline, also ran the family business at different times.
 Biron is married to Sylvain Poirier, a lawyer and senior strategic advisor for the public health sector.

 Business career

 Biron was head of Biron Groupe Santé, a family health services business, from 2014 to 2021.
 Before that, she held other positions at the company, including vice-president of operations from 1998 to 2005 and human resources director from 1990 to 1998.
 She founded Imagix, a chain of medical imaging clinics, which she ran from 2005 to 2014.
-After leaving Biron Groupe Santé, she founded Propulia Capital, a venture capital company investing in health and life sciences businesses, and was name to the board of directors of Hydro-Québec in 2021.
+After leaving Biron Groupe Santé, she founded Propulia Capital, a venture capital company investing in health and life sciences businesses, and was named to the board of directors of Hydro-Québec in 2021.